danijeldragicevic/american-flights-system-api/README.md

 Welcome to the American Flights System API documentation.
 This API allows you to interact with a collection of flights, providing functionalities to retrieve a list of flights, create new flights, access details for specific flights and delete the flight.

 ## Demo Disclaimer
 This API is a demo created for educational purposes and is associated with a blog post.
-It may not represent a fully functional or production-ready system.
+It is not representing a fully functional or production-ready system.
 Please refer to the [blog post](https://www.example.com/blog-post) for insights into the concepts and use cases demonstrated by this API.

 ## Authentication
 This API is secured using Basic Authentication.
 To access the API, you need to provide the Client ID and Client Secret obtained from the Anypoint Platform.